EdisonLabs/gherphalizer/README.md

 }
 ```

-## Automated Tests and Code Sniffer
-This repository is integrated with [Travis CI](https://travis-ci.com/EdisonLabs/gherphalizer) to perform tests and detect PHP standards violations.

-## Getting started
+## Contributing

-Install all dependencies:
+Clone the repository and install all dependencies:

 ```
 $ composer install
 ```

-Run the tests to see the library at play:
+To run the tests simply:

 ```
 $ ./vendor/bin/phpunit